hcvazquez/UFFRemover/ExperimentationSteps.md

     npm install

-## Regular Use
+## Optimization

-UFFOptimizer is designed to optimize single bundle files for use in the browser.
-The tool need to be used inside the project to optimize:
+1- Go to the project to optimize:

+For Example:
-	cd projectToOptimize
+	cd [project_to_optimize_path]
-	node [UFFO_path] [command] [parameters]

-### Instrument a file

-To instrument a file you can execute the following command:
+2- Instrument your js code using the following command:

 	node [UFFO_path] instrument_file [file_to_instrument]

 For Example:
 	node ../../UFFOptimizer instrument_file bundle.js

+> This step generates a new file, e.g. bundle-instrumented.js

-### Generate profiling info
+4- Generate profiling info

-You need to run your application so that the instrumented file generates the profiling information.
-You need to save this information in a file, eg "profiling.txt".
-If you are in browser context, you need to open the developer console and save the console output into a file.

-### Optimize a file
+To generate profiling info you need to replace in your site the original file with the instrumented file.

+For Example:
+Replace
+	<script src="bundle.js"></script>
+With
+	<script src="bundle-instrumented.js"></script>

+5- You need to run your application and use it.
+This step print profiling information about used functions into the browser console.

+6- Save the browser console output into a file.

+7- Now, you can use the registered information to optimize your application.

 > Note: The file to optimize need to be the original file.